micro/micro/README.md

 - **API** - An API Gateway.
 A single HTTP entry point.
 Dynamically routing HTTP requests to RPC services.

-- **Web** - A web UI for exploring.
-Plus a reverse proxy for web apps!
+- **Web** - A UI and Web Gateway.
 Build your web apps as micro services.

 - **CLI** - A command line interface.
 Interact with your micro services.